Higher Dimer Covers on Snake Graphs: Introduction

 \section{Introduction}

 Snake graphs first appeared in the theory of cluster algebras.
 For a cluster algebra from a marked surface, the papers \cite{ms10,msw_11} established a combinatorial formula for the Laurent expansion of a cluster variable as a weighted sum over all dimer covers (perfect matchings) of an associated snake graph.
 In \cite{msw13}, snake graphs were used to construct canonical bases for the cluster algebra.
 Later it was shown in \cite{cs_18} that there is a bijection between continued fractions $[a_1,a_2,\ldots,a_n] $ and snake graphs $\mathcal{G}[a_1,a_2,\ldots,a_n]$ such that the number of dimer covers of the snake graph equals the numerator of the continued fraction.
 See Theorem~\ref{thm1} for a precise statement.
 Moreover, this equation of integers can be lifted to the cluster algebra expressing the cluster variables as (numerators of) continued fractions of Laurent monomials \cite{cs_18,rab}.
-In \cite{ls_19,bms} this connection was used to express the Jones and the Alexander polynomial of 2-bridge knots as specializations of cluster variables, and in \cite{llrs} to study the order relation on Markov numbers.
+In \cite{bms,ls_19} this connection was used to express the Jones and the Alexander polynomial of 2-bridge knots as specializations of cluster variables, and in \cite{llrs} to study the order relation on Markov numbers.

-In \cite{moz2} it was shown that the double dimer covers of snake graphs are important in super cluster algebras.
+In \cite{moz1, moz2} it was shown that the double dimer covers of snake graphs arise combinatorially in super cluster algebras.
 Indeed, the $\lambda$-lengths on the decorated super Teichm\"{u}ller space, introduced in \cite{pz_19}, were shown to be weighted sums over double dimer covers of the associated snake graph.
 Also, in \cite{moz3}, a flat $\mathrm{Osp}(1|2)$ graph connection was constructed which represents the associated point in the decorated super Teichm\"{u}ller space, and the entries of the holonomy matrices of this connection were shown to also be weighted sums of double dimer covers on snake graphs.

 It is therefore natural to ask if there is an $m$-version of Theorem~\ref{thm1}, that is, can we use the continued fraction description of the snake graph $\calG=\calG[a_1,a_2,\ldots,a_n]$ to count the number of $m$-dimer covers of $\calG$?
 An \emph{$m$-dimer cover} of a graph is a multiset of edges so that each vertex is incident to $m$ edges.
-This question is one of the open problems in algebraic combinatorics listed in \cite{schiffler_23}.
+This question is one of the open problems in algebraic combinatorics posed at the OPAC conference \cite{opac} by the third author, and that conference was where the work on this project began.

 In this paper, we solve this problem completely.
 Indeed, it is well-known that the continued fraction $[a_1,a_2,\ldots,a_n]=\frac{p_n}{q_n}$ can be computed using a product of 2-by-2 matrices

 The integers $a_i$ can be interpreted as the number of 1-dimer covers of the snake graph $\calG[a_i]$.
 This snake graph consists of $a_i-1$ tiles that are glued together in a zigzag pattern.
 Let us denote the number of $m$-dimer covers of this snake graph by $\llb a_i\rrb_m$.
 It is straightforward to verify that the number of $1$-dimer covers of the zig-zag snake graph $\calG[a_i]$ is precisely $a_i$.
 Thus the above matrix product becomes